Promotion and Sales

 While the results of the patients’ and healthcare providers’ satisfaction surveys are overall positive, results are considered proprietary and, as such, are not publicly reported.

 Patient and Drug Safety

 All of UCB’s products are subject to an ongoing benefit-risk assessment to ensure product labeling is kept up to date.

-In 2016, 100% of the product profiles that were required for review were assessed.
-In accordance with regulations, UCB provides information about individual adverse event reports, periodic summary reports and benefit-risk assessments to the Health Authorities.
+In 2017, 100% of the product profiles that were required for review were assessed.
+In accordance with regulations, UCB provides information about individual adverse event reports, periodic summary reports, and benefit-risk assessments to the health authorities.
 UCB is committed to public health and adheres to a high standard of professional and personal integrity.
-We assure continuous improvement of our processes and procedures, in accordance with quality standards.
-This is illustrated by the positive evaluations by competent Authorities and the absence of critical or major observations during inspections.

 UCB has put processes in place for the continuous and systematic review of the benefit-risk profile of all products in its portfolio, including those that are on the market and still in development.
 These processes are designed to ensure the best possible safety and therapeutic benefits for patients.
 The efficiency of the processes and compliance to regulations are periodically assessed by the Corporate Quality organization.
 In case risks are identified, appropriate preventive and corrective measures are implemented.